 Start Supplemental Information

-There are 4 situations where information will be required under the section 301(h) program: (1) A POTW reapplying for a section 301(h) waiver.
-As the permits with section 301(h) waivers reach their expiration dates, EPA must have updated information on the discharge to determine whether the section 301(h) criteria are still being met and whether the section 301(h) waiver should be reissued.
-Under 40 CFR 125.59(f), each section 301(h) permittee is required to submit an application for a new section 301(h) modified permit within 180 days of the existing permit's expiration date.
+(1) A POTW reapplying for a CWA section 301(h) waiver.
+As the permits with section 301(h) waivers reach their expiration dates, EPA must have updated information on the discharge to determine whether the CWA section 301(h) criteria are still being met and whether the CWA section 301(h) waiver should be reissued.
+Under 40 CFR 125.59(f), each CWA section 301(h) permittee is required to submit an application for a new section 301(h) modified permit within 180 days of the existing permit's expiration date.
 40 CFR 125.59(c) lists the information required for a modified permit.
-The information that EPA needs to determine whether the POTW's reapplication meets the section 301(h) criteria is outlined in the questionnaire attached to 40 CFR part 125, subpart G.
+The information that EPA needs to determine whether the POTW's reapplication meets the CWA section 301(h) criteria is outlined in the questionnaire attached to 40 CFR part 125, subpart G.

-(2) Monitoring and toxic control program information: Once a waiver has been granted, EPA must continue to assess whether the discharge is meeting section 301(h) criteria, and that the receiving water quality, biological habitats, and beneficial uses of the receiving waters are protected.
+(2) Monitoring and toxic control program information: Once a waiver has been granted, EPA must continue to assess whether the discharge is meeting CWA section 301(h) criteria, and that the receiving water quality, biological habitats, and beneficial uses of the receiving waters are protected.
 To do this, EPA needs monitoring information furnished by the permittee.
 According to 40 CFR 125.68(d), any permit issued with a section 301(h) waiver must contain the monitoring requirements of 40 CFR 125.63(b), (c), and (d) for biomonitoring, water quality criteria and standards monitoring, and effluent monitoring, respectively.
-Section 125.68(d) also requires reporting at the frequency specified in the monitoring Start Printed Page 29546program.
-In addition to monitoring information, EPA needs information on the toxics control program required by section 125.66 to ensure that the permittee is effectively minimizing industrial and nonindustrial toxic pollutant and pesticide discharges into the treatment works.
+In addition, 40 CFR 125.68(d) requires reporting at the frequency specified in the monitoring program.
+In addition to monitoring information, EPA needs information on the toxics control program required by 40 CFR 125.66 to ensure that the permittee is effectively minimizing industrial and nonindustrial toxic pollutant and pesticide discharges into the treatment works.

-(3) Application revision information: Section 125.59(d) of 40 CFR allows a POTW to revise its application one time only, following a tentative decision by EPA to deny the waiver request.
+(3) Application revision information: 40 CFR 125.59(d) allows a POTW to revise its application one time only, following a tentative decision by EPA to deny the waiver request.
 In its application revision, the POTW usually corrects deficiencies and changes proposed treatment levels as well as outfall and diffuser locations.
 The application revision is a voluntary submission for the applicant, and a letter of intent to revise the application must be submitted within 45 days of EPA's tentative decision (40 CFR 125.59(f)).
-EPA needs this information to evaluate revised applications to determine whether the modified discharge will ensure protection of water quality, biological habitats, and beneficial uses of receiving waters.
+EPA needs this information to evaluate revised applications to determine whether the modified Start Printed Page 48243discharge will ensure protection of water quality, biological habitats, and beneficial uses of receiving waters.

 Form Numbers: “None.”

-Respondents/affected entities: Entities potentially affected by this action are those municipalities that currently have section 301(h) waivers from secondary treatment, or have applied for a renewal of a section 301(h) waiver, and the states within which these municipalities are located.
+Respondents/affected entities: Entities potentially affected by this action are those municipalities that currently have CWA section 301(h) waivers from secondary treatment or have applied for a renewal of a CWA section 301(h) waiver, and the states within which these municipalities are located.

 Respondent's obligation to respond: Voluntary, required to obtain or retain a benefit.